Best hair regrowth conditioner

 Regrowth conditioners also promote growth by unblocking and stimulating follicles.
 Dead skin, oil and sweat can clog or constrict follicles over time, preventing hair from emerging.
 Likewise, if you don’t stimulate follicles with enough blood flow, they won’t produce much hair and what they do produce won’t be healthy.

-When it comes to men, one of the most common reasons for hair loss is DHT sensitivity.
+When it comes to men, one of the most common reasons for hair loss is dihydrotestosterone sensitivity.
 Genetic sensitivity to this byproduct of testosterone is what causes male pattern baldness.
-To combat this, many hair regrowth conditioners contain ingredients designed to block DHT.
-This can help slow the shrinkage of follicles so your hair can continue to grow thick and healthy for as long as possible.
+To combat it, many hair regrowth conditioners contain ingredients that block DHT.
+This can help slow follicles’ shrinkage so your hair can grow thick and healthy as long as possible.

 Who should try a hair regrowth conditioner?

-Anyone noticing thinning, excess breakage or shedding may want to consider trying a hair regrowth conditioner.
-Most use natural ingredients that are good for the scalp and hair, which means that even if they don’t promote the growth you are hoping for, they should still improve the overall health of your hair.
+Anyone noticing thinning, excess breakage or shedding may want to try a hair regrowth conditioner.
+Most use natural ingredients that are good for the scalp and hair, which means that even if they don’t promote the growth you’re hoping for, they should still improve your hair’s overall health.
 This means it will be less prone to breakage and should look like it has more volume.

 Are hair regrowth conditioners effective?

 There are many reasons for hair loss, so it is impossible to say if a hair regrowth conditioner will work for you.
-It can be hereditary, caused by excess stress, an underlying health condition or even a traumatic injury to another part of the body.
+It can be hereditary, or caused by excess stress, an underlying health condition or even injury to another part of the body.
 If you only have mild thinning caused by a lack of nutrients to the scalp, blocked follicles or very light sensitivity to DHT, a hair regrowth conditioner may be effective.

 If you are experiencing noticeable genetic male pattern baldness or any other form of major hair loss, a medication such as minoxidil or finasteride may be an effective option.
-However, you must speak to a doctor before trying either of these.
+However, you must speak to a doctor before trying either.

-Common hair regrowth conditioner ingredients
+What to look for in a quality hair regrowth conditioner

 Plant oils and extracts